haifengliu/azrefresh/mooncake/virtual-machines-how-to-inject-custom-data.md

 ## <a id="injectingCustomData"></a>Injecting the Custom Data into your Azure Virtual Machine

-This feature is currently supported only in the [Microsoft Azure Cross-Platform Command-Line Interface](https://github.com/Azure/azure-sdk-tools-xplat).
+This feature is currently supported only in the [Windows Azure Cross-Platform Command-Line Interface](https://github.com/Azure/azure-sdk-tools-xplat).
 Although you may use any of the options for the `azure vm create` command, the following approach demonstates one very basic approach.

 ```
     PASSWORD='AcceptablePassword -- more than 8 chars, a cap, a num, a special'